The Jury

 The jury session takes place in early March.
 Shortly after, you’ll receive notification of the jury’s decision.
 Depending on the category, you could be awarded a Gold, Winner or Best of Best distinction.
 The best part: the labels come with a jury statement and can be used freely for your communications.

 Dr. Saskia Diehl studied psychology and economics and completed her doctorate at the Institute for Brand and Communication Research while working as a strategy consultant.
-Her publications include various publications on emotional brand management, and she is a lecturer for consumer behavior & neuromarketing at the EUFH Cologne.
-At GMK Markenberatung, Diehl has supported numerous international clients in the efficient management of their brands and brand portfolios - from AI-supported brand development to implementation and sustainable brand controlling.
+The lecturer in consumer behaviour and neuromarketing at the EUFH Cologne has written various publications on topics including emotional brand management.
+At GMK Markenberatung, Diehl supports numerous international clients in the efficient management of their brands and brand portfolios.
+This ranges from AI-supported brand development and implementation to sustainable controlling.

 Stefanie Eller is a business builder with experience at Procter & Gamble, Johnson & Johnson and E.ON.
-She combines strategic brand management with entrepreneurial thinking, developing companies and brands from the initial idea to international expansion with a focus on impact, relevance and sustainable success.
+Most recently, she spent several years as Vice President of Marketing, Networks & Communication, where she was responsible for the energy company's reputation and launched an AI solution for expanding electromobility in E.ON's ecosystem.
+Thanks to her many years of experience, Eller combines strategic brand management with entrepreneurial thinking and develops brand companies from the initial idea to international expansion with a focus on impact, relevance and sustainable success.

-Roman Jud is Chief Growth Officer at Saxenhammer and has been working in leading marketing and strategy roles for over 20 years.
-He has worked in London, Zurich and Berlin for international brands and agencies and now advises companies at the interface of brand, growth and transformation.
+Roman Jud has been working in leading marketing and strategy roles for over 20 years.
+He has worked in London, Zurich and Berlin for international brands and agencies and, as Chief Growth Officer, advises companies at the interface of brand, growth and transformation.

 Katrin Menne is Head of Brand and Content Marketing at the science and technology company Merck.
 She has extensive expertise in strategic brand management, communication, design and market research.
-In her previous role as Head of Brand and Research at Commerzbank AG, she led successful campaigns, sharpened the brand positioning and brand presence and carried out comprehensive analyses of brand perception and customer loyalty.
-As a recognised expert, Katrin is also active on juries such as the Effie and shares her knowledge and experience in the industry.
+In her previous role as Head of Brand and Research at Commerzbank AG, she led successful campaigns, sharpened brand positioning and brand image, and conducted comprehensive analyses of brand perception and customer loyalty.
+Menne was recognised by W&V as one of the top 100 personalities in 2025 and is also a member of the Effie jury.

-After studying economics and industrial design, he worked in various management positions in industry and the consulting sector.
-Since 2003, Günter Moeller has been running the Munich-based consultancy Herrmann, Moeller + Partner together with Dr Christoph Herrmann.
-He is a recognized expert in the field of brand-oriented corporate development and has worked for many national and international companies in the course of his consultancy work.
-In addition, he has published numerous specialist articles on brand management, innovation and design management and is also a lecturer in strategic marketing, innovation and product management, most recently at Osnabrück University of Applied Sciences.
+After studying economics and industrial design, he held various management positions in industry and consulting before founding the consulting firm Herrmann, Moeller + Partner in Munich together with Dr. Christoph Herrmann in 2003.
+He is a proven expert in the field of brand-oriented corporate development and has worked for a large number of national and international companies.
+In addition, he has published numerous articles on brand management, innovation and design management, and is also a lecturer in strategic marketing, innovation and product management, most recently at Osnabrück University of Applied Sciences.

-Matthias Oetting has been contributing his many years of experience in digital and design agencies to large companies ranging from medical technology to furniture fittings for more than 18 years.
-He focuses on strategic topics such as customer centricity, brand management and digital transformation, as well as the successful implementation of customer lifecycle-oriented, data-driven marketing and corporate communications.
-Since 2023, he has been working on his core areas of interest as Director of Marketing at the Hettich Group.
+Matthias Oetting has been applying his many years of experience in digital and design agencies to large companies ranging from medical technology to furniture fittings for more than 18 years.
+He focuses on strategic topics such as customer centricity, brand management and digital transformation, as well as the implementation of customer lifecycle-oriented, data-driven marketing and corporate communications.
+Since 2023, he has been working on his favourite topics as Director of Marketing at the Hettich Group.

-Julius Palm is deputy managing director and head of strategy & brand at the sustainable food brand followfood.
-While studying at Zeppelin University, he explored the question of the future viability of modern societies.
-In practice, Julius Palm works with followfood to solve socio-ecological problems through a business model.
-The goal: regenerative entrepreneurship.
-As a board member of the German Federal Association for Sustainable Business, he is also committed to creating the political framework for a sustainable economy.
+While studying at Zeppelin University, Julius Palm explored the question of the future viability of modern societies.
+In practice, he works as deputy managing director and head of strategy & brand at the sustainable food brand followfood, where he is working to solve socio-ecological problems through a business model.
+In addition, as a board member of the German Federal Association for Sustainable Business, he is committed to creating the political framework for a sustainable economy.

 Stefan Raake studied business administration at the University of Cologne, specialising in marketing and business psychology.
 He has been managing partner of AMC Finanzmarkt GmbH since 2010.
-AMC operates the insurance industry network for marketing and sales (www.amc-forum.de).
-Stefan Raake launched his first Internet projects for the insurance industry back in 1995.
-As editor-in-chief, he was responsible for Versicherungen.de and Finanzen.de until 2005.
-He continuously organises events, studies and projects for the AMC network.
-As a specialist author, he has published books such as ‘Marketing Online’ (the first German book on the subject), ‘Web 2.0 in the financial sector’, ‘Insurers on the Internet’ and the annual study ‘The insurance industry on the Internet’.
+He launched the first online presence for the insurance industry in the mid-1990s and was editor-in-chief of Versicherungen.de and Finanzen.de until 2005.
+Within the AMC network, he organises events, studies and projects.
+He is also the author of several specialist publications, including ‘Marketing Online’, ‘Web 2.0 in the Financial Sector’, ‘Insurers on the Internet’ and the annual study ‘The Insurance Industry on the Internet’.

 Dr Simone Roth has 14 years of professional experience in brand management in various industries and business areas.
 Her current research focuses on international brand management, social media marketing and intercultural communication.
-She contributes this expertise as a sub-project manager in two research projects funded by the Federal Ministry of Education and Research (social robots and QuantumMiniLabs).
-Simone Roth also works for HRW as Executive Director in the European university alliance CHARM-EU.
+She contributes this expertise as co-project manager in the research projects ‘Social Robots’ and ‘QuantumMiniLabs’ funded by the Federal Ministry of Education and Research.
+Simone Roth also works for HRW as Executive Director of the European university alliance CHARM-EU.